 St Bartholomew Church, King Alfred Place, Winchester, Hampshire, SO23 7DF

-From Jewry Street in the city centre head north along Hyde Street and take fourth right into King Alfred Place.
+Approaching from the city centre go half way along Hyde Street and turn right into King Alfred Place.